philipr-za/rust-ctaes/README.md

 The crate also provides a Padding utility implementation to help the user prepare, pad and unpad buffers.
 Zero Padding and PKCS7 padding implementations are provided

+Run `cargo doc --nodeps` to generate the documentation of the library.

+# Note
+This is a low-level encryption library and should be employed in conjunction with a message authentication scheme to avoid chosen-ciphertext and chosen-plaintext attacks.